DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_workflows.md

 While XML presents the theoretically ideal way of working with single format files which deliver multiple output formats, we do not present it as the most advisable solution for small, independent publishing houses.
 Because XML is so detailed, with a very complex syntax and hard-to-use software tools, it is difficult to work with.

-A good example how to practically use XML for electronic publishing in daily life is demonstrated in our chapter on using InDesign for hybrid paper and electronic publishing. <!--this needs adding _ Miriam - Use example -->
+A good example how to practically use XML for electronic publishing in daily life is demonstrated in our chapter on using InDesign for hybrid paper and electronic publishing. <!--Miriam: this needs adding.
+Use example -->

 ### Markdown